-Please contact the Director of Professional Learning, School of Nursing and Health Sciences for individual advising.
+Please contact the RNBS Program Coordinator, School of Nursing and Health Sciences for individual advising.

-Nursing: R.R.T. to Bachelor of Science (B.S.) - Online
+R.R.T. to Bachelor of Science (B.S.) - Online

-This program is for Registered Respiratory Therapists (RRT) with an earned Associate Degree in Respiratory Therapy who wish to earn their Bachelor of Science in respiratory therapy degree.
-Courses are offered over 3 semesters in 8 week long online sessions that cater to the demanding schedules of working professionals.
+This program is for Registered Respiratory Therapists (RRT) with an earned Associate Degree in Respiratory Therapy who wish to earn a Bachelor of Science with a respiratory therapy major.
+Courses are offered over 3 semesters in 8-week online sessions that cater to the demanding schedules of working professionals.
 The option to enroll full-time or part-time provides flexibility throughout the program.
 Students take courses at their own pace to maintain an optimal work-life balance.
-The program integrates knowledge from the liberal arts and sciences with professional respiratory therapy and health sciences education.
+The program can be completed in as little as 16 months, or four semesters, or can take as long as necessary to fit into one's schedule.
+The average program completion rate is two to three years.
+The program integrates knowledge from the liberal arts and sciences with professional respiratory therapy education.